bruno222/flex-email-ai-routing/README.md

 ## What is it?

-This method provides a straightforward, fully automated way to direct customer emails to the appropriate queue in Flex using OpenAI.
+This solution provides an automated way to forward customer emails to the right queue in Flex using OpenAI.

-It also addresses scenarios in which OpenAI encounters uncertainties about the content of the customer's email.
-In such cases, OpenAI will automatically reply to the customer, seeking clarification.
+When OpenAI doesn't know what to do, it will automatically reply the email to the customer, seeking clarification.

-Currently, the email functionality is in Private Beta for Flex.
+_(currently, the email functionality is in Private Beta for Flex)_

 ## How it works?